 If you combine them with some virtual reality glasses and a game that potential customers can play within an augmented reality of a virtually staged home within the open house, you will make it more immersive.

 Another idea of how this could be applied to real estate is by taking another idea from my real estate guerrilla marketing article.

-You could ask several homeowners that are selling if they would be willing to host a combination of an open house and a treasure hunt for kids.
+You could ask several selling homeowners if they would be willing to host a combination of an open house and a treasure hunt for kids.

-The homes should be in the same neighborhood, and the treasure hunt could be done in just one house or over several houses.
+The homes should be in the same neighborhood, and the treasure hunt could be done in just one or several houses.